 a) Templates may be specified for any TTCN-3 type defined in table 3 and for any procedure signature except for port and default types.

-b) The type field may only be omitted when the type is implicitly unambiguous.
+b) The type field should only be omitted when the type is implicitly unambiguous.

 NOTE 2: For literal in-line templates, the following types may be omitted: integer, float, boolean, bitstring, hexstring, octetstring.